code-rush/givel-info/givel/README.md

   - Description: Gets all list of user's followings as results.
 Alongwith the results it also sends a *last_evaluated_key* parameter to get more results if all results are not fetched.
-If the response does not contain *last_evaluated_key*, which means all results have been fetched in the response.
+If the response does not contain *last_evaluated_key*, it means all results have been fetched in the response.
                  The *user_id* is the *email* of the logged_in user.

 - **unfollow a user/organization**